Bio & Educational Background

 My "Big 10" Virtues

-Though I am not always (or even most of time) perfect, I strive to reflect the following virtues in all areas of my life:
+Though I am never perfect (because perfection is impossible), I do strive to reflect the following virtues in all areas of my life:

 - Self-discipline - order; control; sacrifice; respect for rules, limitations, and boundaries